 Other Attractions Over the Gala

 USATC S160 class no. 6046 hauling a 'military train', typical of the sort that was operating around Taunton and on the Minehead branch in the run up to D-Day.
+The locomotive will also work afternoon passenger trains for those who wish to travel behind the engine.

 Display of Military Vehicles at Minehead station to complement the military train.